hashicorp/terraform-provider-google/website/docs/r/compute_router_peer.html.markdown

 * `region` - (Optional) The region this peer's router sits in.
 If not specified, the project region will be used.
 Changing this forces a new peer to be created.

+* `advertise_mode` - (Optional) User-specified flag to indicate which mode to use for advertisement.
+    Valid values of this enum field are: DEFAULT, CUSTOM

+* `advertised_groups` - (Optional) User-specified list of prefix groups to advertise in custom mode.
+    This field can only be populated if advertiseMode is CUSTOM and is advertised to all peers of the router.
+These groups will be advertised in addition to any specified prefixes.
+Leave this field blank to advertise no custom groups.
+    This enum field has the one valid value: ALL_SUBNETS

+* `advertised_ip_ranges` - (Optional) User-specified list of individual IP ranges to advertise in custom mode.
+This field can only be populated if advertiseMode is CUSTOM and is advertised to all peers of the router.
+These IP ranges will be advertised in addition to any specified groups.
+    Leave this field blank to advertise no custom IP ranges.
+Structure is documented below.

+The `advertised_ip_ranges` block supports:

+* `range` - (Optional) The IP range to advertise.
+The value must be a CIDR-formatted string.

+* `description` - (Optional) User-specified description for the IP range.

 ## Attributes Reference